tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 4: No More Parallel Development Pain][4]**

-We&#8217;ll examine how the improvements to branching and merging in Team Foundation Server 2010 will help eliminate the pain associated with parallel development.
+We'll examine how the improvements to branching and merging in Team Foundation Server 2010 will help eliminate the pain associated with parallel development.

 **[Episode 5: Code Focused in Visual Studio 2010][5]**

 We look at the new code editor in Visual Studio 2010.
-We&#8217;ll try out some of the new code navigation features that make it easier to move around in your source code.
+We'll try out some of the new code navigation features that make it easier to move around in your source code.

 **[Episode 6: Parallel Extensions][6]**

 we start taking a look at Parallel Extensions to the .NET Framework.
-We&#8217;ll look at some of the surface-area of the Parallel Extensions API and provide you with enough information to start working with it yourself in the Visual Studio 2010 CTP VPC
+We'll look at some of the surface-area of the Parallel Extensions API and provide you with enough information to start working with it yourself in the Visual Studio 2010 CTP VPC

 **[Episode 7: No More Planning Black Box][7]**

 We look at how Team Foundation Server 2010 will help you more easily plan the work and iterations which make up your project.
-We&#8217;ll first examine the new work item hierarchy which supports such relationships as parent/child and successor/predecessor.
+We'll first examine the new work item hierarchy which supports such relationships as parent/child and successor/predecessor.

 **[Episode 8: Pure Client-Side Development with ASP.NET AJAX 4.0][8]**